dainiusjocas/lucene-grep/README.md

       --post-tags POST_TAGS                   A string that the highlighted text is wrapped in, use in conjunction with --pre-tags
       --excludes EXCLUDES                     A GLOB that filters out files that were matched with a GLOB --skip-binary-files                     If a file that is detected to be binary should be skipped.
 Available for Linux and MacOS only.
-      --with-empty-lines                      When provided on the input that doesn't match write an empty line to STDOUT.
+      --with-empty-lines                      When provided on the input that does not match write an empty line to STDOUT.
       --with-scored-highlights                ALPHA: Instructs to highlight with scoring.
       --[no-]split                            If a file (or STDIN) should be split by newline.
       --hyperlink                             If a file should be printed as hyperlinks.
       --with-details                          For JSON and EDN output adds raw highlights list.
       --word-delimiter-graph-filter WDGF      WordDelimiterGraphFilter configurationFlags as per https://lucene.apache.org/core/7_4_0/analyzers-common/org/apache/lucene/analysis/miscellaneous/WordDelimiterGraphFilter.html
       --only-analyze                          When provided output will be analyzed text.
+      --explain                               Modifies --only-analyze.
+Output is detailed token info, similar to Elasticsearch Analyze APi.
       --analysis ANALYSIS                 {}  The analysis chain configuration -h, --help
 ```